The Prey (1983 film)

-The Prey was acquired for distribution by New World Pictures, and released theatrically in the United States in November 1983, about four years after it was completed.
-It was concurrently shown on premium television in Canada, and was later released on VHS by Thorn EMI in 1988.
-In 2019, Arrow Films announced they had completed a restoration of the film for an impending Blu-ray release, marking the film's first home media release in North America since 1988.
-Contemporary critical opinion of the film has varied, with its sparse dialogue and pacing being points of criticism.
+The Prey was acquired for distribution by New World Pictures, and theatrically released in the United States in November 1983, nearly four years after completion.
+It was concurrently shown on premium television in Canada, and later released on VHS by Thorn EMI in 1988.
+In 2019, Arrow Films completed a restoration and released it on Blu-ray, marking the film's first home media release in North America since 1988.
+Contemporary critical opinion has varied, with its sparse dialogue and pacing being points of criticism.
 Other film scholars have praised its languorous pacing, which accelerates considerably in the final act.

 Plot

 In 1948, a wildfire ravages the North Point section of the Keen Wild national forest in the Colorado Rocky Mountains, decimating a rural community of gypsies who live in seclusion in a cave.

-Thirty two-years later, in 1980, an older couple, Frank and Mary Sylvester, are cooking food over a campfire in North Point.
-Unbeknownst to them, they are being watched by a mysterious figure in the shadows.
-While Mary walks to the lake to rinse their dishes, she hears her husband scream and returns to the campsite to find her husband's decapitated corpse.
-She is then killed by the killer wielding her husband's axe.
+In 1980, older couple Frank and Mary Sylvester are camping in North Point one night when they are both murdered with an axe by an unseen figure.

-Several weeks later, three teenage couples—Nancy and Joel, Bobbie and Skip, and Greg and Gail—embark on a hiking excursion in North Point.
-While purchasing their nature permits, the women speak with Mark O'Brien, a forest ranger, who tells them that few people venture into North Point.
-As the group progress deeper into the wilderness, the high-maintenance Gail earnestly tells her friends that she senses someone has been watching them, but they dismiss her fears.
-During their first night in the woods, Gail hears a noise and sends Greg to investigate the disturbance.
-Gail is then smothered with her sleeping bag by the killer, and Greg subsequently has his throat torn open.

-The following morning, the others awaken to find Greg and Gail have disappeared along with their camping gear.
-While searching the woods, Nancy finds a tree smeared with blood, but dismisses it as being from an animal.
-Assuming Gail and Greg returned home, the group leave a note behind at their campsite, and decide to continue with their trip.
-Meanwhile, Mark meets with the head ranger, Lester Tile, who informs him that he has received a call from the police regarding the disappearance of Frank and Mary Sylvester.
-Lester goes on to tell Mark a story about his witnessing a young gypsy boy wandering the woods after the 1948 fire, horribly disfigured by burns.
+A few weeks later, three young couples from California — Nancy and Joel, Bobbie and Skip, and Greg and Gail — embark on a hiking excursion in North Point.
+While purchasing their nature permits, the women speak with forest ranger Mark O'Brien, who tells them that few people venture into North Point.
+During their first night, Gail is smothered with her sleeping bag by the killer (an unusually tall man with a burned face), and Greg subsequently has his throat torn open.
+The following morning, the others awaken to find Greg and Gail have disappeared along with their gear.
+Nancy finds a tree smeared with blood but dismisses it as being from an animal.
+Assuming Gail and Greg went home, the group leave a note behind at their campsite and decide to continue with their trip.
+Meanwhile, Mark meets with head ranger Lester Tile, who informs him that he has received a call from the police regarding the Sylvesters' disappearance.
+Lester tells Mark a story about witnessing a young gypsy boy wandering the woods after the 1948 fire, horribly disfigured by burns.